Skip to Main Content

 Each paragraph of an assignment should focus on one main point, ensure that you do not just describe throughout the paragraph.
 It is important to give some background details but to move on to comparing, contrasting and analysing sources.

 Many students do not evaluate throughout their assignment, choosing to leave it to the conclusion at the end.
-By evaluating in each paragraph you can demonstrate that you understand how the texts apply to your context, or whether information was biased, and as a result you can recommend that studies are conducted differently in the future.
+By evaluating in each paragraph you can demonstrate that you understand how the texts apply to your context, or whether information was biased, and as a result you can make reasoned judgements based on your reading.
 It is difficult to make recommendations if you have not analysed the evidence to justify your argument.

 See the Plymouth Model and questions it suggests for each section below.
 For further information see the link below for further detail.